 Enjoy an afternoon game drive in Mikumi Park (included in Activity Package), where the open Mkata Floodplains host an abundance of wild animals.

-From Dar es Salaam we catch a local ferry across to Stone Town, the capital of Zanzibar Island (included in Activity Package).
+On day 32 we make our way into the bustling city of Dar es Salaam to collect any new guests joining us on the trip to Zanzibar.
+Then we catch a local ferry across to Stone Town, the capital of Zanzibar Island (included in Activity Package).

 We spend our last night on Zanzibar Island near Stone Town, once a major port on the slave and spice trade routes.